vr6syncro/BambulabLedController/README.md

 <br>
 D2 pin to DIN on the first LED
 <br>
+There is maybe also a arrow on the led.
+This must face away from the wemos side. like: wemos d2 -> din -> dout -> din .....

 If you use a Led Strip thats it otherwise you continue soldering from the dout side of the led to the next led din side.